Xcash-Labs/xcashlabs-docs/docs/en/technical-specs.md

 ###Recommended protection for node operators:

-* run nodes behind a firewall and strict allowlists
+* run nodes behind a firewall (iptables) and strict allowlists
 * restrict inbound ports and enforce rate limits
 * monitor connectivity and latency (DPoPS relies on stable networking)